matomo-org/device-detector/README.md

 // OPTIONAL: If called, getBot() will only return true if a bot was detected  (speeds up detection a bit)
 $dd->discardBotInformation();

+// OPTIONAL: If called, bot detection will completely be skipped (bots will be detected as regular devices then)
+$dd->skipBotDetection();

 $dd->parse();

 if ($dd->isBot()) {